 Many people ask friends and families for recommendations.
 Does one name keep popping up?.
 A great sign.
 Ask what type of work was done; since a contractor may be proficient in one area, but lacking in others.

 A good start, but insufficient.
-You can see if the contractor is part of The National Association of the Remodeling Industry (NARI), whose members are required to follow a Code of Ethics and Standards of Practice.
+You can see if the contractor is part of The National Association of the Remodeling Industry (NARI).
+Their members are required to follow a Code of Ethics and Standards of Practice.

 Those workers that knock on people’s doors are not the right way to find a contractor.
 While not all are crooks, promising to do the work cheap from the leftover material is a well-known scam.

-Now that you have your list of names, it is important to do your homework.
+Now that you have your list of names, it is essential to do your homework.

 In this area, experience counts.
 Find out how long the contractor has been in business, and, while you’re at it, there should be a business card with a permanent address.